 While the main interest of the founder of this site is folk music, this all applies to any folk art with a tangible result which is subject to copyright.

 Folk music has been outlawed in the United States since 1978.
 Well, let me rephrase that.
 The folk process—the handing down of songs and stories from generation to generation, with changes and mutations over time—has been outlawed since 1978.
-There’s not a specific law against folk music now.
+Don’t get me wrong: there’s not a specific law against folk music now.
 It’s just that the route by which something becomes a folk song (or folk tale, or any kind of folk art, really) disappeared in 1978, and until recently there wasn’t a legal framework for trying to get that back.

 I’m not being hyperbolic.
 The law changed, and it changed in a way that fundamentally altered the way people can make and participate in a common culture.
 “Folk Music”, the commercial genre, is doing just fine.
 But folk music—songs that you sing half-remembered because you heard your grandmother sing them when you were young, or that fiddle tune you’ve played ever since you heard a traveling musician play it at a house concert you went to years ago—has been legislated pretty much out of existence.Indigenous folk traditions which involve group rather than personal ownership of stories, songs, and designs have been in this position for much longer, since copyright law has never included … Continue reading